• Home

 I also teach graduate students who start either language from scratch.

-Apart from these teaching activities, I carry out other duties like supervising a PhD thesis (at another university, not at my own) about the teaching of Latin, and the usual administrative duties that any academic position implies.
-And, obviously, the production of new materials like for instance the grammars about which I speak in the section "About my books", their correspondent books of exercises, books on vocabulary, etc. (see my other website for all this, as there is more stuff than just the grammars).
+Apart from these teaching activities, I carry out other duties like supervising a PhD thesis (at another university, not at my own) about the teaching of Latin and the usual administrative duties that any academic position implies.
+And, obviously, the production of new materials like for example the grammars about which I speak in the section "About my books", their correspondent books of exercises, books on vocabulary, etc. (see my other website for all this, as there is much more stuff than just the grammars).

-About a more personal level of activities not related to Greek and Latin, many years ago I started writing a World History book that will cover from the very beginning (the Big Bang; in spite of trying really hard, I have not managed to start from before; if you would like to know about even before, please get in touch with Stephen Hawking, University of Cambridge) to the events we are living nowadays; in this book I try to deal with the most important events, but trying at the same time to keep a line of continuity.
-I am doing it in a somehow old-fashioned way, the kind of History you were taught at school decades ago, instead of following the modern historical tendencies, and I include some personal comments; it will be a kind of "Commented World History”.
+About a more personal level of activities not related to Greek and Latin, many years ago I started writing a World History book that will cover from the very beginning (the Big Bang; in spite of trying really hard, I have not managed to start from before; if you would like to know about even before the Big Bang, please get in touch with Stephen Hawking, University of Cambridge) to the events we are living nowadays; in this book I try to deal with the most important events, but trying at the same time to keep a line of continuity.
+I am doing it in a somehow old-fashioned way, the kind of History you were taught at school decades ago, instead of following the modern tendencies, and I include some personal comments; it will be a kind of "Commented World History”.
 Of what I have written up to now, the part I like most is the first pages dedicated to the very first minute of the Universe.
 Of course, after my incorporation at the University of Oxford first and at the University of St. Andrews later my free time has been drastically reduced to something symbolic, so you will have to wait if you want to read my book.
 Currently, the project is stopped, as I am too entangled in my own job and studies, sport life, etc.

-Marathon training took from me a lot of time every day, especially as I also like studying about sport functional anatomy, sport injuries, treatment methods, etc. Nevertheless,
+Marathon training always took from me a lot of time every day, especially as I also like studying about sport functional anatomy, sport injuries, treatment methods, etc. Nevertheless,

 Personal best times:

-• In Half-Marathon: 1 h 18 min 48 sec, Half-Marathon of Sant Cugat (Barcelona), January 1988.
+• In Half-Marathon: 1 h 18 min 48 sec, Half-Marathon of Sant Cugat (near Barcelona), January 1988.

 Powered by Create your own unique website with customizable templates.